Ford government announces the winding down of the Ontario College of Trades

 IUOE GP Issues Statement on U.S. Election

 The following statement was issued by IUOE General President James T. Callahan in response to the election of Donald Trump as U.S. president: Last night, the Operating Engineers and organized labor sustained political losses throughout the country that will change the landscape for labor into the foreseeable future.
-No one knows for certain what a […]
+No one knows for certain what a Trump Administration will bring, but if he keeps his campaign promises, many of our sacred labor protections will be truly tested.
+Many union households voted against their economic futures, which is troubling at best.
+Now […]

 The following statement was issued by IUOE General President James T. Callahan in response to the election of Donald Trump as U.S. president: